 - (1) General obligation bonds secured by the full faith, credit and taxing power of the County.
-The ad valorem tax available to pay these bonds is limited to the \$3.64 statutory and the \$5.00 constitutional limit (see "PROPERTY TAX INFORMATION Property Tax Limitations"). - (2) General obligation bonds additionally secured by pledged revenues; if revenues are not sufficient, the County is obligated to pay the difference between such revenues and debt service requirements of the respective bonds. - (3) General obligation bonds secured by the full faith and credit of the County and are payable from any legally available funds of the County.
-The ad valorem tax rate available to pay these bonds is limited to the statutory and the constitutional limit as well as to the County's maximum operating levy (see "PROPERTY TAX INFORMATION - Property Tax Limitations"). - (4) Includes the County's General Obligation (Limited Tax) Bond Bank Refunding Bonds (Additionally Secured by Pledged SNWA Revenues), Series 2009, which are expected to be issued on or around October 22, 2009 and the effect of the refunding project.
-Preliminary, subject to change. - (5) The County has not yet issued the entire \$200 million of authorized commercial paper notes; however, the entire amount is assumed to be outstanding for purposes of this table. - (6) Highway improvement bonds are secured solely by County and State taxes on motor vehicle fuels.
+The ad valorem tax available to pay these bonds is limited to the \$3.64 statutory and the \$5.00 constitutional limit (see "PROPERTY TAX INFORMATION Property Tax Limitations"). - (2) General obligation bonds additionally secured by pledged revenues; if revenues are not sufficient, the County is obligated to pay the difference between such revenues and debt service requirements of the respective bonds.
+Includes the Bonds, subject to change. - (3) General obligation bonds secured by the full faith and credit of the County and are payable from any legally available funds of the County.
+The ad valorem tax rate available to pay these bonds is limited to the statutory and the constitutional limit as well as to the County's maximum operating levy (see "PROPERTY TAX INFORMATION - Property Tax Limitations"). - (4) Includes the effect of the Refunded Bonds, preliminary, subject to change. - (5) Effective December 14, 2009, the MTP Commercial Paper Notes will be reduced to \$100 million. - (6) The County has not yet issued the entire \$200 million of authorized commercial paper notes; however, the entire amount is assumed to be outstanding for purposes of this table. - (7) Highway improvement bonds are secured solely by County and State taxes on motor vehicle fuels.
 Airport bonds and airport refunding bonds are secured solely by airport revenues.
-Economic Development Revenue Bonds issued for and payable by private companies are not included. - (7) Secured by assessments against property improved.
+Economic Development Revenue Bonds issued for and payable by private companies are not included. - (8) Secured by assessments against property improved.
 These bonds do not constitute a debt of the County, and the County is not liable thereon.
-In the event of a delinquency in the payment of any assessment installment, the County will not have any obligation with respect to these bonds other than to apply available funds in the reserve fund and the bond fund and to cause to be commenced and pursued, foreclosure proceedings with respect to the property in question. - (8) Secured by assessments against property improved; the County's General Fund and taxing power are contingently liable if collections of assessments are insufficient.
-Include the Bonds. - (9) Preliminary, subject to change.
+In the event of a delinquency in the payment of any assessment installment, the County will not have any obligation with respect to these bonds other than to apply available funds in the reserve fund and the bond fund and to cause to be commenced and pursued, foreclosure proceedings with respect to the property in question. - (9) Secured by assessments against property improved; the County's General Fund and taxing power are contingently liable if collections of assessments are insufficient.